-Halmos College of Natural Sciences and Oceanography
+NSU's Halmos College of Arts and Sciences

-Department of Chemistry and Physics
+Department of Marine and Environmental Sciences

-Fisheries Laboratory: https://cnso.nova.edu/research/labs/kerstetter.html
+Fisheries Laboratory: https://hcas.nova.edu/research/faculty-labs/fisheries/index.html

-He created and taught the graduate Marine Fisheries Science course for NSU, as well as two additional courses in Coastal Policy, Invasive Species Ecology and Management, and Marine Avian Ecology.
-Dr. Kerstetter is a major advisor to a number of thesis-track graduate students in the NSU Master of Science program in marine science. in addition, he teaches the Sharks and Their Relatives, Biology of Fishes, and Introduction to Marine Science courses for undergraduate biology and marine biology majors.
+He created and taught the graduate Marine Fisheries Science course for NSU, as well as additional courses in Coastal Policy, Invasive Species Ecology and Management, and Marine Avian Ecology.
+Dr. Kerstetter is a major advisor to a number of thesis-track graduate students in the NSU Master of Science program in marine science.
+Additionally, he teaches the Sharks and Their Relatives, Biology of Fishes, and Introduction to Marine Science courses for undergraduate biology and marine biology majors.